It began with a phone call.

 Impact 100 Chicago Today

-Women from across Chicago’s city and suburbs (including Cook, DuPage, Grundy, Kane, Kendall, Lake, McHenry and Will counties) make up Impact 100 Chicago’s membership.
+Women from across Chicago and the suburbs (including Cook, DuPage, Grundy, Kane, Kendall, Lake, McHenry and Will counties) make up Impact 100 Chicago’s membership.
 Since its 2010 inception, Impact 100 Chicago has awarded more than $2.5 million in high-impact grants to local nonprofits, while empowering women to improve lives through philanthropy.